ORS Team Travels to Manzanita, Oregon

 CARTM’s reuse store and reusable materials processing facility—known as “The Refindery”—has been operating since the late 1990s.
 The CARTM building was funded by Tillamook County as well as by grants and donations.

-ORS Executive Director Pete Moe and Board Members Tim Blanchard, Larry Coddington, Mike Greenberg and Mark Mayer took a tour and consulted with the Board and staff of CARTM about best practices for the operation of the soon-to-be-rebuilt Exchange.
+ORS Executive Director Pete Moe and Board Members at the time, Tim Blanchard, Larry Coddington, Mike Greenberg and Mark Mayer, took a tour and consulted with the Board and staff of CARTM about best practices for the operation of the soon-to-be-rebuilt Exchange.

 “We appreciated the opportunity to spend time with CARTM, learning more about everything from their approaches to processing to community education and involvement,” said Tim Blanchard, board president of ORS.